Entries published on November 28, 2016

 Edited December 2018: added sections for Python 3.7 and upcoming 3.8, updated Python 3.6 section since Python 3.6 has been released, and updated Python 3.3 section since 3.3 has reached end-of-life.

 Don’t worry, this isn’t another piece about Python 3.
 I’m fully in favor of Python 3, and on record as to why.
-And if you’re still not convinced, I suggest this thoroughly comprehensive article on the topic, which goes over not just the bits people get angry about but also the frankly massive amount ...
+And if you’re still not convinced, I suggest this thoroughly comprehensive article on the topic, which goes over not just the bits people get angry ...